 Quick Answer

 Medicare is a federal health insurance program primarily for Americans aged 65 and older, covering hospital care, outpatient services, prescription drugs, and more.
-As of April 28, 2026, most beneficiaries pay $0 for Part A if they have sufficient work history, while Part B premiums are adjusted annually based on income.
+Most beneficiaries pay $0 for Part A if they have sufficient work history, while Part B premiums are adjusted annually based on income.

 The Advantages and Tips You Should Know About Medicare And How To Avoid Penalty

-Medicare is a health insurance program assigned to people aged 65 and above in the United States.
-President Harry Truman developed the health insurance program idea.
-In 1965, the congress under President Lyndon Johnson’s leadership signed the law.
-President Truman and his wife, Bess, were the first to access Medicare cards after its release.
-The Medicare program covers older Americans retirees with no access to health insurance.
-The program also covers younger people with disabilities and diagnosed with certain diseases.
+In 1965, Congress under President Lyndon Johnson signed into law one of the most significant federal health programs in American history.
+The idea had been championed by President Harry Truman, and after the bill passed, Truman and his wife Bess became the first recipients of Medicare cards.
+The program was designed to cover older Americans with no access to health insurance through retirement, and it has since expanded to include younger people with qualifying disabilities and certain diagnosed conditions.
 According to the Centers for Medicare and Medicaid Services (CMS), Medicare currently serves more than 65 million Americans, making it one of the largest federal health programs in the country.

 Key Takeaways